 Now more than ever, leadership wants to understand how their quality strategy is mitigating the risk of a poor user experience, and helping build digital confidence throughout their organization.
 “Automate more!” they say confidently, knowing that manual testing creates bottlenecks to releasing new features to customers.
 But as test automation begins to scale, new questions arise.
 Mainly, how do we know if our testing efforts are positively impacting the business?
 Is this working?

 In the Sauce Labs 2019 Continuous Testing Benchmark, it was reported that 80% of our users have a test pass rate of less than 90% (please see above image).
 This means that for most users, at least 10% of their tests need to be investigated.
 And for customers that run tens, or even hundreds of thousands of tests a day, this is not an insignificant subset.
 Leadership sees failure rates, and wants to understand why these failures are happening and how quickly they can be fixed.
 Developers want to keep writing new features and innovating, not chasing down and fixing problem tests in what seems to be a never-ending project.
 It’s a constant balancing act, and a common struggle for teams.

-To help ease this burden, analytics dashboards can help proactively measure testing efficacy, and can even uncover where failures occur.
+To help ease this burden, data insights can help proactively measure testing efficacy, and can even uncover where failures occur.
 But that’s where most of these measurements end— they tell you where the problems are, but not how to fix them.
 To really make a difference:

 Developers and QA need a smart way to understand why tests are failing, and insight into how often those types of failures are occurring across the test suite.
 This way, they can focus on the most pervasive issues, and get the most “bang for their buck” when fixing tests.